ChibiOS/ChibiOS/readme.txt

   3484947)(backported to 2.4.1).
 - FIX: Fixed various minor documentation errors (bug 3484942)(backported to 2.4.1).
+- NEW: Reorganized the STM32 EXT driver to have a sub-platform specific part containing all the ISR related code, this has been necessary because the significant differences among the various sub-families.
 - NEW: Validated CAN driver on STM32F2/F4 (backported to 2.4.2).
 - NEW: USB implementation for STM32F105/F107/2xx/F4xx devices.
 - NEW: Improved SerialUSB driver using the new queued mode, much smaller